-Letters of probation and suspension will be mailed shortly after the end of each trimester excluding the summer session.
+Letters of probation and suspension will be mailed shortly after the end of each trimester.
 Suspended students who feel they have extenuating circumstances may appeal to the academic appeals committee.
 A student who is suspended may apply for readmission after one academic trimester.
 The applicant for readmission should meet the minimum academic standards required of current and transfer students.